-Eating and drinking are not permitted in the second floor Charles E. Day Learning Resource Center.
 Drinks in containers that close are allowed in the Occupational Therapy Lab (HP 2111 and HP 2112).
 Classroom table surfaces must be clean at the end of each day's scheduled classes or the privilege of bringing liquids into the OT lab will be revoked for the entire cohort of students.
 Consumption of food is not allowed during class.
-Students who bring their lunches are required to eat in designated areas in the lower level of the HP building.
+Eating and drinking are not permitted in the second floor Charles E. Day Learning Resource Center.
+The refrigerator, microwave, and sink in the ADL Lab must always remain clean.